nickdobos/PromptGrimoire/TK_PromptLib/codeGen/create/runFileFormatter.md

 ##Formatter

-Use this format to structure code empty sections can omit the mark
+Use this format to structure code empty sections, except Prompt, can omit mark

 Format = """
 // File Header

 imports

-// MARK: - Prompt
+// MARK: - Prompt Description
-Comment with english description and summary of file.
+Always write an updated prompt describing the file, Comment with english description and summary of file.
-Note useful public vars, functions and interface
+Note useful public vars, functions and interfaces

+use ascii boxes and arrows ##, -> to identify major code paths and function call sequences

+// MARK: - Comment docs
+Add comments based on the instructions in runCommentsFile.md

 // MARK: - Protocols